 SAFETY & LOGISTICS

-The Safety & Logistics Division is headed by Battalion Chief Greg Smith.
+The Safety & Logistics Division is headed by Battalion Chief Sarah Lagano

-Battalion Chief Smith is responsible for the district’s structural and wild land fire suppression equipment program, safety and risk management program, facility maintenance and repair and permitting compliance for 8 fire stations, personal protective gear procurement, hazmat response program and disaster planning.
-As the district Safety Officer Chief Smith is responsible for all accident and near miss investigations.
+Battalion Chief Lagano is responsible for the district’s structural and wild land fire suppression equipment program, safety and risk management program, facility maintenance and repair and permitting compliance for 8 fire stations, personal protective gear procurement, hazmat response program and disaster planning.
+As the district Safety Officer Chief Lagano is responsible for all accident and near miss investigations.

 Much of this work is accomplished with the assistance of multiple program coordinators and technical experts.
 It is very much a “team effort” that results in a highly effective delivery of service to our constituents and visitors to the area.